multiscale-cosim/HPC4Neuro/README.md

 def get_filenames(path):
     return os.listdir(path)

-# List of the filenames in the 'slns' directory
+# List of the filenames in the 'hpc4ns' directory
-filenames = get_filenames('./slns')
+filenames = get_filenames('./hpc4ns')
 ```

 ##### Distributed case 1: Using the static decorator syntax

 Now consider a scenario in which we need to run this code on multiple processors across
 multiple nodes in a cluster, and distribute the returned filenames across all the processes.
-The following example shows how the `slns.distribution` module can help with that.
+The following example shows how the `hpc4ns.distribution` module can help with that.

 ```
 import os
 from mpi4py import MPI

-from slns.distribution import DataDistributor
+from hpc4ns.distribution import DataDistributor

 @DataDistributor(MPI.COMM_WORLD)
 def get_filenames(path):
     return os.listdir(path)

 # List of rank-local file names
-filenames = get_filenames('./slns')
+filenames = get_filenames('./hpc4ns')
 ```

 `DataDistributor` decorates the `get_filenames` function such that calling